AgalmicVentures/PyTestStub/README.md

 	                        The path of the test module to generate.
 	  -p TEST_PREFIX, --test-prefix TEST_PREFIX
 	                        The prefix for test files.
+	  -t TAB_WIDTH, --tab-width TAB_WIDTH
+	                        The width of a tab in spaces (default actual tabs).

 	> ~/path/to/PyTestStub/GenerateUnitTests.py PyTestStub
 	No classes or functions in PyTestStub/__init__.py